 - Conceived, cofounded and worked as European Contributing Editor for (not only) Black+White magazine, based in Sydney then London.

 - Built global networks of photographers and directors twice, once as subjects for magazine stories and once for commissioning and producing for global advertising campaigns for major brands including adidas, BBC, English Heritage, Harrods, Hyundai, Porsche and many others.

 - AMX Studios pioneered e-commerce with some of the first online stores and I worked with them on proofs of concept of new online business models for BT (formerly British Telecom) using the latter’s world-first high-speed fibre broadband network in central London.
 If only Australia’s National Broadband Network aka NBN was even a fraction of what I had back then.

-- Conceived processes for placing photo libraries online in early days of the World Wide Web then set about convincing established London photo agencies and picture libraries to develop online presences.
+- Conceived processes and technologies for placing photo libraries online in early days of the World Wide Web then set about convincing established London photo agencies and picture libraries to develop online presences.

 - Researched, wrote and pre-produced TV series on the motivations and methods of notable Australian and foreign photographers.
-My New Director Program commission to produce and direct the first 50-minute episode of the series for the Australian Broadcasting Corporation was cancelled at the very last minute due to demands from the then Prime Minister of Australia, John Howard, as he imagined that the episode based on the experiences in Laos of a war photojournalist might just possibly reveal the illegal actions of past Presidents of the United States during and after the Vietnam War.
+My New Director Program commission to produce and direct the first 50-minute episode of the series for the Australian Broadcasting Corporation was cancelled at the very last minute due to demands from the then Prime Minister of Australia, John Howard, as he imagined that the episode based on the experiences in Laos of a war photojournalist might just possibly reveal the illegal actions of a past President of the United States during and after the Vietnam War.
 Consequently the whole TV series and my nascent mainstream documentary directing career has been shelved indefinitely.
 I was required to hand over my TV project to a selected member of a shortlist I was given of male directors along with all of my rights, in return for a cursory cheque and an “Original idea by…” credit that seems to have vanished altogether now.
 The male director’s effort ended up telling the very opposite story to my intentions for the movie, and he alienated the subject so much that the project screeched to a halt twice.